Blueberry Compote (Easy Recipe)

 1. Rinse the blueberries.
 Run them under cool water to remove any debris.

-2. Cook half of the blueberries. add half of the blueberries, water, sugar, and lemon juice to a saucepan.
+2. Cook half of the blueberries.
+Add half of the blueberries, cold water, white sugar, and lemon juice to a saucepan.
 Then, cook the mixture over medium heat for about 10 minutes, stirring occasionally.

 3. Cook the remaining blueberries.
 Adding blueberries in two parts delivers chunks of whole blueberries.
 Once added, continue stirring for about 8 more minutes.
-Then, remove from heat.
+Then, remove blueberry mixture from heat.

 4. Serve.
 Serve immediately, or ladle into jars, and store in the fridge.
 Enjoy!